SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

 Disabling Error Propagation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are some cases in which you know a throwing function or method
+Sometimes you know a throwing function or method
 won't, in fact, throw an error at runtime.
-In these cases,
+On those occasions,
 you can write ``try!`` before the expression to disable error propagation
 and wrap the call in a runtime assertion that no error will be thrown.
 If an error actually is thrown, you'll get a runtime error.

-For example, the following code uses a ``loadImage(_:)`` function
+For example, the following code uses a ``loadImage(_:)`` function,
 which loads the image resource at a given path
 or throws an error if the image can't be loaded.
 In this case, because the image is shipped with the application,